A Aman Verma

 Peeling often indicates that the leather’s top layer is damaged.
 In such cases, consider replacing the damaged section or using a leather repair patch.

-By following the right cleaning, repair, and conditioning techniques, you can restore your chair to its former glory.
-Remember that investing time in routine upkeep will not only prolong the life of your chair but also maintain its comfort and elegance.
+By using the right cleaning, repair, and conditioning, you can restore leather chair to its original beauty.
+Remember, taking time for routine care will extend your chair's life and keep it comfy and elegant and help you refurbish leather chair less often.
 For professional leather care products, prefer using Angelus Direct, known for high-quality leather cleaners and conditioners.

 FAQs